Snaylaker/Snaylaker/README.md

 I come from an embedded systems background where I played with C, C++, Python I also worked professionaly with Java Springboot.

 Most of my projects are just me following my curiosity and trying to grasp new concepts, so don't expect anything polished and if you have any questions, i will be glad to have a chat.

-Lately, I've been exploring React Server Components with Drizzle and Supabase.
-I'm also learning Golang as a general programming language for anything non-browser related.